 23.5.
 Dental Insurance.
-The City will continue to provide, at no cost to the member, a fully-paid dental insurance plan to cover the member and his or her family.
+The City will continue to provide, at no cost to the member, a fully-paid dental insurance plan to cover the member and his or her family at least equivalent to that plan which is in effect on December 31, 2015.